Year: Advanced to Candidacy (ABD) - JSPWebsite: https://internetworkmigration.wordpress.com/Biography:

 L.L.M.
 Berkeley Law (2011)

-Researcher at the Human Rights Center, Diego Portales University (Chile)
+Human Rights Center, Diego Portales University (Chile).

-Assistant researcher at the Justice Center for the Americas (CEJAS)
+Justice Center for the Americas (Chile).

-Assistant Professor of Law (Diego Portales University, Chile)
+Assistant Professor of Law and Researcher at the Human Rights Center (Diego Portales University, Chile)